DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: DyLLM

 where $s_{t,l}$ is the temporal cosine similarity and $\kappa(W_o) = \sigma_{\max}(W_o)/\sigma_{\min}(W_o)$ denotes the condition number of $W_o$. \end{proposition}

-\textbf{Implication.} Proposition~\ref{prop:error bound} confirms that temporal shift of FFN input is directly related to our proxy $s_{t,l}$.
-When a token's representation is stationary $s_{t,l}^{(i)} \to 1$, skipping the FFN computation introduces almost no error.
-Conversely, tokens with low $s_{t,l}^{(i)}$ possess a large temporal shift, making them salient to the final generation quality.
-By thresholding on $s_{t,l}$, DyLLM implicitly controls the error propagation budget across model layers.
+\textbf{Implication.} Proposition~\ref{prop:error bound} formalizes that the temporal shift of the FFN input is directly related to our proxy $s_{t,l}$.
+When a token's representation is near-stationary $s_{t,l}^{(i)} \to 1$, skipping the FFN computation introduces almost no error.
+By contrast, tokens with low $s_{t,l}^{(i)}$ exhibit a large temporal shift, making them salient for the final generation quality.
+By thresholding on $s_{t,l}$, \ours implicitly controls the error propagation budget across model layers.
 In early layers, where most positions exhibit low sensitivity, we prune computation aggressively.
 In deeper, more sensitive layers, our threshold-based policy automatically expands the set of salient tokens to safeguard the final generation quality.